Did you know that it can take a sloth up to a full month to digest one meal?

 Berberine has long played an important role in Traditional Chinese and Ayurvedic medicine.
-It’s a yellow plant alkaloid that naturally occurs in several plant species, including Coptis sp. and Berberis sp.
+A yellow plant alkaloid with a variety of benefits, it is found in several plant species including goldenseal, Oregon grape and barberry.

 Recent studies show berberine has significant biological effects on gastrointestinal function and may hold value for supporting normal bowel health in cats and dogs.

 Here are some of the observed effects of berberine:

 - Influences gut bacteria, promoting beneficial strains such as short-chain fatty acids